FactomProject/factom-docs/cli/includes/_install ff.md

 This installer is for factomd, factom-walletd, factom-cli, the 3 binaries will be installed in /Applications/Factom/ together with a .factom folder in the root of the local user Home Folder.
 These are all required to run Factom via command line or the Factom Foundation Wallet.

-Before you start go to System Preferences/Security & Privacy, click on the lock at the bottom left of the window, type your username and password, then select "Allow apps downloaded from: Anywhere".
-At the prompt click on “Allow From Anywhere”.
+Before you start, go to System Preferences/Security & Privacy, click on the lock at the bottom left of the window, type your username and password, then select "Allow apps downloaded from: Anywhere."
+At the prompt click on “Allow From Anywhere.”

 ![Security & Privacy](/images/wallet_005.png)